scikit-hep/boost-histogram/docs/usage/indexing.rst

    h[...] = array(...) # Setting with an array or histogram sets the contents if the sizes match
                        # Overflow can optionally be included if endpoints are left out
+                       # The number of dimensions for non-scalars should match (broadcasting works normally otherwise)

 All of this generalizes to multiple dimensions. ``loc(v)`` could return categorical bins, but slicing on categories would (currently) not be